davidfekke/fek.io/src/blog/2022-05-11/add-jest-testing-framework-to-an-existing-next-js-app.md

 If you have a pre-existing Next.js app, jest can be added fairly easily.
 We are going to add Jest to a Next.js 12 app by using the following steps;

+### Add Testing Modules

-1) Add the `@testing-library/react`, `@testing-library/jest-dom`, `jest-environment-jsdom` modules using your package manger of choice.
+Add the `@testing-library/react`, `@testing-library/jest-dom`, `jest-environment-jsdom` modules using your package manger of choice.
 I am going to use `yarn` for my examples:

 ```shell
 yarn add jest @testing-library/react @testing-library/jest-dom jest-environment-jsdom --dev
 ```

+### Add Jest Config

-2) The next thing we need to do is add a `jest.config.js` file to the root directory of our project, and code the following configuration:
+The next thing we need to do is add a `jest.config.js` file to the root directory of our project, and code the following configuration:

 ```javascript
 const nextJest = require('next/jest');